View on Registrar's Office webpage under STUDENT FORMS for the Academic Planning Sheet.

 Students/tutees understand that tutoring is a supplement to class preparation, class attendance, and faculty office hours assistance–it is not intended to replace any of these critical academic responsibilities.
 Students who are motivated to get the most out of tutoring find that the program is very successful for them.

-All tutors have faculty recommendation, must make application for the position, and have an interview with an Academic Support Services staff member.
+All tutors have faculty recommendation, must make application for the position, and have an interview with a QUEST staff member.
 In addition, each tutor must attend one hour of training per semester to maintain the program's integrity and to help tutors maximize their tutoring skills.

 Student Research and Scholarship